Nanchang Jiangxi, China Travel Guide

 Translation apps are useful.

-Detailed translation cards are very useful.
+Detailed phrase cards are very useful.

-Pack reliable snacks from home.
+Pack reliable light bites from home.

 Even seemingly simple vegetable dishes might use animal broth or oil.
 Inquire clearly.